x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/permissions/feature-permissions/server-health-permissions.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: 00b23fd3-6679-4b06-a3d4-51df3112b9cd
-description: "Summary: Learn about permissions that are required to manage workloads and event logs in Exchange Server 2016 and 2019."
+description: "Summary: Learn about permissions that are required to manage workloads and event logs in Exchange Server 2016 and Exchange Server 2019."
 ---

 # Server health and performance permissions